Feature Selection Techniques in Machine Learning (Updated 2023)

 This is the most robust feature selection method covered so far.
 This is a brute-force evaluation of each feature subset.
-This means that it tries every possible combination of the variables and returns the best performing subset.
+This means it tries every possible combination of the variables and returns the best-performing subset.

 Recursive Feature Elimination

 ‘Given an external estimator that assigns weights to features (e.g., the coefficients of a linear model), the goal of recursive feature elimination (RFE) is to select features by recursively considering smaller and smaller sets of features.
-First, the estimator is trained on the initial set of features and the importance of each feature is obtained either through a coef_ attribute or through a feature_importances_ attribute.
+First, the estimator is trained on the initial set of features, and each feature’s importance is obtained either through a coef_ attribute or a feature_importances_ attribute.

 Then, the least important features are pruned from the current set of features.
 That procedure is recursively repeated on the pruned set until the desired number of features to select is eventually reached.’

-These methods encompass the benefits of both the wrapper and filter methods, by including interactions of features but also maintaining reasonable computational cost.
-Embedded methods are iterative in the sense that takes care of each iteration of the model training process and carefully extracts those features which contribute the most to the training for a particular iteration.
+These methods encompass the benefits of both the wrapper and filter methods by including interactions of features but also maintaining reasonable computational costs.
+Embedded methods are iterative in the sense that takes care of each iteration of the model training process and carefully extract those features which contribute the most to the training for a particular iteration.

 LASSO Regularization (L1)

-Regularization consists of adding a penalty to the different parameters of the machine learning model to reduce the freedom of the model, i.e. to avoid over-fitting.
-In linear model regularization, the penalty is applied over the coefficients that multiply each of the predictors.
-From the different types of regularization, Lasso or L1 has the property that is able to shrink some of the coefficients to zero.
+Regularization consists of adding a penalty to the different parameters of the machine learning model to reduce the freedom of the model, i.e., to avoid over-fitting.
+In linear model regularization, the penalty is applied over the coefficients that multiply each predictor.
+From the different types of regularization, Lasso or L1 has the property that can shrink some of the coefficients to zero.
 Therefore, that feature can be removed from the model.